 We have one live moment to recognize Sophia Turner correctly and act before the old process falls back to something generic.

 SkyBridge Travel keeps its existing repositories, models, and applications.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes the existing systems act together.
+Redis Iris is the context engine — the operational serving layer that makes the existing systems act together.

 The source systems in this use case are: PSS / reservation system, loyalty profile, irregular operations feed, seat inventory, compensation rules, feature lakehouse, and Kafka disruption events.